muntorg/munt-official/technical_documentation/gui_development.md

 7. Type `yarn electron:serve` to launch the program

 Notes:
-* Development version runs in a different data directory (gulden_dev) than your regular wallet
+* Development version runs in a different data directory (munt_dev) than your regular wallet
 * You can't/shouldn't run both versions simultaneously unless you change the ports of one of them

 Troubleshooting: